AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
 As normal, you can't increase an attribute score above 20 using this feature.

-### Keen Observer * (also look at Dodge)
+### Keen Observer

 At 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
-Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount.
+Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount + 1.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus